iPortalTeam/ImmersivePortalsMod/README.md

 Drawing view area will increase stencil value by one.
-Then it will move the player to another dimension, switch objects for rendering and render the world in stencil limitation.
+Then it will move the player to another dimension, switch objects for rendering and render the world again in stencil limitation.
-It will then render nested portals.
+It will then render nested portals recursively.

 ChunkRenderDispatcher stores an fixed size array of ChunkRenderer s.
 I changed it into a map.